Maquis du Limousin

-The Limousine population paid a heavy toll for its resistance.
+The Limousin population paid a heavy toll for its resistance.
 Numerous maquisards were killed, executed, tortured or deported.
 Following the Normandy landings, the 2nd SS Division Das Reich, stationed in Montauban, was ordered to make its way across the country to help stop the Allied advance.
 Along their way into Corrèze and Haute-Vienne, the Germans came under continuous attacks from the maquisards.
 In reprisal, they slaughtered hundreds of civilians in Tulle on June 9 and at Oradour-sur-Glane on 10 June 1944.
 Limousin and France were profoundly affected by these massacres.

-The region was entirely freed by the Résistance by the end of the summer of 1944.
-German troops, mostly made up of veterans from the Eastern Front, underwent so many attacks and sabotages that they called the Limousin "Little Russia".
+The region was entirely freed by the Resistance by the end of the summer of 1944.
+German troops, mostly made up of veterans from the Eastern Front, were subject to so many attacks and sabotages that they called the Limousin "Little Russia".
 Brive-la-Gaillarde was the first city in France to be freed by maquisards on 15 August 1944, ten days before Paris.

 Led by Georges Guingouin for the military operations and Gontran Royer for the Mouvements unis de la Résistance, the best known figures in the Maquis du Limousin were Edmond Michelet and André Malraux —who later both became ministers of Charles de Gaulle—, Roger Lescure, Louis Lemoigne, René Vaujour and Marius Guedin.
 Jacques Renouvin, André Delon, Martial Brigouleix, Raymond Farro and Florentin Gourmelen, also prominent maquisards in Limousin, were killed during the war.

 The Maquis du Limousin was led from Brive-la-Gaillarde and Limoges.
 The maquis was split into several main sectors: